 Time to Inbox

-Time to Inbox (TTI) is our live measure of email delivery speed: how long an email takes to reach the inbox after it leaves our servers.
-We send real test messages to Gmail, Yahoo and Outlook every 15 minutes and record how long each one takes to land.
+Time to Inbox (TTI) is our live measure of email delivery speed: how long an email takes to reach the inbox, counted from the moment your send request reaches our servers all the way until the message lands.
+We send real test messages to Gmail, Yahoo and Outlook every 15 minutes and record how long each one takes.
 This is live data, measured the same way every time.

 Time to inbox by provider